chipsalliance/cde/README.md

-# api-config-chipsalliance
+# CDE
-A Scala library for Context-Dependent Evironments, where a key-value environment is passed down a module hierarchy and each returned value depends on the query’s origin as well as the key.
+A Scala library for Context-Dependent Environments, where a key-value environment is passed down a module hierarchy and each returned value depends on the key and the query’s origin.
 CDE is provably superior to existing parameterization schemes because it avoids introducing non-local source code changes when a design is modified, while also enabling features for large-scale design space exploration of compositions of generators.

 ## User Guide